karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 #### **War Stories**

 Skjor fought in the Great War, so naturally he has some stories to tell.
 A new line by Ria even mentions about the stories a bit.
 Now you can ask him about his stories.
-He has 3 ones to tell at different times during the questline, so make sure to check in with him.
+These are inspired by Canderous war stories from Knights of the Old Republic, but of course more linear and shorter.
+If you like them, I might add more stories like this to other companions.

 - A victory forged in fire.
 - In the face of overwhelming odds.